Here are the key dates for changes:

 Webmaster Tools Search Impressions UK (click to enlarge):

 You see a similar drop in overall impressions in the UK between 21st February to the 1st March which matches the timing of the first change.
-It looks like the same behavior is repeated around the 17th March.
+It looks like the same behaviour is repeated around the 17th March.

 Webmaster Tools Search Impressions US (click to enlarge):